Imperial German Army: Structure

-The Kaiser had full control of the armed forces but used a highly complex organizational structure.
+The Kaiser had full control of the armed forces but the organisation was highly complex.

-The basic peacetime organizational structure of the Imperial German Army were the Army inspectorate (Armee-Inspektion), the army corps (Armeekorps), the division and the regiment.
+In peacetime the Imperial German Army was divided into four basic levels, the Army inspectorate (Armee-Inspektion), the army corps (Armeekorps), the division, and the regiment.
 During wartime, the staff of the Army inspectorates formed field army commands, which controlled the corps and subordinate units.
 During World War I, a higher command level, the army group (Heeresgruppe), was created.
 Each army group controlled several field armies.

 Army inspectorate

 Germany was divided into army inspectorates, each of which oversaw three or four corps.
 There were five in 1871, with three more added between 1907 and 1913.